ALITsupport/ALITsupport/README.md

 - 👋 Hi, I’m @ALITsupport
 - 👀 I’m interested in Mulitple coding languages but I normally code in Python, Javascript and Powershell
 - 🌱 I’m currently learning ...
 Sadly Im not learning anything at this time, but I always enjoy learning something new.
 - 💞️ I’m looking to collaborate on ...
-JTEKT's Coding projects with Co-works to find solutions to every day problems.
+JTEKT's Coding projects with Co-workers to find solutions to every day problems.
 - 😄 Pronouns: He / Him
 - ⚡ Funny Quote: "If you choke a smurf what color does it turn" - Jeff Dunham